Asbestos in Real Estate: Understanding the Risks and Compliance in Light of Recent Law Changes

 Other websites

-Toshihiko Yamamoto Real Estate Investment Consultant, Author, and Founder of Yamamoto Property Advisory, Tokyo
+Toshihiko Yamamoto is the founder and principal broker of Yamamoto Property Advisory,

-Please connect with us via social networks, including Instagram, WhatsApp, and LINE for more information and assistance.
+Connect with us through social media on Instagram, WhatsApp, and LINE for further information and expert assistance.

 About the book